Darts Betting Sites

 - Grand Prix

 - Matchplay format – This is a format that involves legs only.
-The winner of the match is determined by which player reaches the required amount of legs first.
-As the tournament progresses the required amount of legs to win increases.
+The winner of the match is determined by which player reaches the required number of legs first.
+As the tournament progresses, the required number of legs to win increases.

-- Sets format – The more traditional format for darts that is used in the PDC World Championships.
-Players will race to reach a required amount of sets in order to win their match, with each set containing five legs.
+- Sets format – This is the more traditional format for darts that is used in the PDC World Championship.
+Players will race to reach a required number of sets in order to win their match, with each set containing five legs.
 As the competition progresses, the amount of sets needed to win increases.

 - 501 – This is the most common score that professional darts players begin from.
-They are required to score as much as possible to take away from this total until they are able to finish on a double.
+They need to reduce their score to zero as quickly as possible, finishing on a double.

 - Grand Prix – A unique take on the sport that requires players to first land a double before they can begin scoring.
 Players are then required to hit a double in order to check out of their leg in the usual fashion.